Yaml Parameter File Outline

 inference_type The Inference procedure to apply to the analysis.
 This can be parsimony, inclusion, exclusion, peptide_centric, or first_protein.
 Please see here for more information on the inference types.
 String

 grouping_type How to group proteins for a given inference_type.
-This can be subset_peptides, shared_peptides, or None.
-Typically subset_peptides is used.
+This can be subset_peptides, shared_peptides, parsimonious_grouping, or None.
+Typically subset_peptides or parsimonious_grouping is used.
 This parameter only effects grouped proteins and has no impact on protein leads.
+Suggested to use parsimonious_grouping if parsimony groups are wanted to be seen in the output when running parsimony.
 String

 Digest